How Graph Structure and Label Dependencies Contribute to Node Classification in a Large Network of Documents: Related Work

-GNNs are a good fit for finding distributed node representations that merge the information supplied by the node features, like the content of a document for instance, with the local structure of the graph in the vicinity of that node.
+GNNs are a good fit for computing distributed node representations that merge the information supplied by the node features, like the content of a document for instance, with the local structure of the graph in its vicinity.
 Each such representation is then used for predicting the label for that node independently of those of the other nodes.
-CRFs on the other hand come in handy for prescribing scores for arbitrary combinations of labels.
-However performing exact inference is hard due to the trouble of computing the partition function.
-GMNN propose an elegant solution to this conundrum by using two ordinary GNNs which are coupled when trained with the Expectation Maximization (EM) algorithm (see section \ref{AdaptToGMNN}).
-Their performance was evaluated in \cite{qu2019gmnn} in the usual way using public partitions of classical benchmarks \cite{sen2008collective} but without accounting for the robustness of this evaluation when using different splits which is essential for a fair evaluation \cite{errica2020fair, shchur2018pitfalls}.
-This is one of our goals.
-We also evaluate the contributions to the classification accuracy of the three sources of information mentioned above, namely the content of the articles, their interconnections and the correlations between the labels of connected articles.
+CRFs on the other hand come in handy for describing label correlations.
+However performing exact inference is hard due to the difficulty of computing their partition function.
+GMNN propose an elegant solution to this conundrum by using two ordinary GNNs which are coupled when trained with the Expectation Maximization (EM) algorithm.
+Their performance was evaluated in \citet{qu2019gmnn} in the usual way using public partitions of small citation networks \citep{sen2008collective} and without accounting for the robustness of this evaluation when using different splits which is essential for a fair evaluation \citep{shchur2018pitfalls,errica2020fair}.
+Our goal is to provide a detailed and rigorous evaluation for a large real world graph of documents.